AdobeDocs/dynamic-media-classic.en/help/using/exporting-assets-from-dmc.md

 * Multibitrate Sets
 * eCatalogs

-In addition, templates cannot be exported as an “original file.”
+In addition, templates cannot be exported as an "original file."

 You can use conversion to export the following asset types: